 If you are willing to escape from the crowds gathered in the Badaling section, Mutianyu is the right choice as it is similar to Badaling in many ways.
 The distance is about the same, as well as the accessibility and the condition of the wall, although you can enjoy an impressive landscape in Mutianyu which is uniquely amazing.

 Historically used as the northern gateway to Beijing with its strategic mountainous terrain, this section is unique as it is the only lakeside Great Wall section.
-This gives the visitors the opportunity to take a boat and visit the Great Wall of China from the other side.
+This gives visitors the opportunity to take a boat and visit the Great Wall of China from the other side.
 The atmosphere is so nice that you will probably take some time hiking around the section as well.

 Although the beauty mentioned before, this section is not so crowded and you will hardly see any tourists in this section.

-This section has never been reconstructed, so you can have an experience of visiting a totally original section of the wall, which is fabulous.
+This section has never been reconstructed, so you can have the experience of visiting a totally original section of the wall, which is fabulous.
 These amazing ruins of the wall and watchtowers have stood strong against invasions during numerous battles fought here.

-Gubeikou’s original name was Beikou, which means Northern Pass, and it was the strategic the northern defensive line of the city of Youzhou, which is today’s Beijing.
+Gubeikou’s original name was Beikou, which means Northern Pass, and it was the strategic northern defensive line of the city of Youzhou, which is today’s Beijing.